danylofitel/LibSharp/CODE-STYLE.md

 ### Files

 * Every C# file must include the standard copyright header
-* Each file contains only one class
+* Each file contains only one public class
 * The name of the file matches the name of the class it contains

 ### Using Statements